petervancleave/ctf-writeups/!TryHackMe :)/2025-Easy-Year of the Rabbit.md

 <]>+. <+++[ ->--- <]>-- ---.- ----. <

-I asked AI what this was as I was unfamiliar.
-It text is a brainfuck-encoded string.
+The text is a brainfuck encoded string.

 I had ChatGPT write me a python interpeter to decode the brainfuck locally: